Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Introduction

-The extant studies on income distribution predominantly focused on estimating the income distribution of a single area at a single time point, such as the national-level income distribution estimated from a single round of an income survey.
-Examples of the existing methods (and countries to which they have been applied) include the maximum-likelihood estimation for the flexible five parameter beta distribution \citep{mcdonald95} (the United States), generalised method of moments estimation for grouped income data \citep{haja12, grif15} (China, India, Russia, Pakistan Poland, and Brazil) and its generalisation \citep{chen18} (the United States and China), Bayesian estimation of parametric distributions for grouped income data \citep{kakamu, eckern21} (Japan, India, Peru, Ethiopia, and Iraq), maximum-likelihood and Bayesian estimations of a parametric Lorenz curve based on the Dirichlet likelihood \citep{choti02, choti05} (Sweden and Brazil) and finite mixture of log-normal distributions for individual incomes \citep{flach,lubrano16} (the United Kingdom), grouped-data-based estimation of the parametric Lorenz curves via approximate Bayesian computation \citep{kobakakakmu} (Japan), and finite mixture of the beta distributions of the second kind \citep{choti07} (Hong Kong, Japan, Malaysia, Philippines, Singapore, Korea, Taiwan, and Thailand).
+Existing studies on income distribution have predominantly focused on estimating the income distribution of a single area at a single time point, for instance, the national-level income distribution estimated from a single round of an income survey\footnote{Due to space limitations, the specific existing methods and countries to which they have been applied are reviewed in the Supplementary Material.}.

-The national-level or single-area income distributions and their associated inequalities may be estimated with some degree of accuracy using grouped data from a survey based on many households or individuals.
-However, they do not provide useful information for local-level policymaking, such as state- or city-level policymaking, which is very crucial for effective policymaking with fine granularity.
-Further, even with local-level data (as is the case for HLS), separately estimating the income distribution of each area is challenging because of the loss of information during grouping.
-Therefore, a joint statistical model that borrows the strength of each dataset is desired to increase the statistical efficiency of the estimation.
+National or single-area income distributions and their associated inequality measures can be estimated with reasonable precision using grouped data from surveys covering a large number of households or individuals.
+However, these estimates do not provide sufficient information for local-level policymaking, such as at the state or city level, which is crucial for implementing policies with fine granularity.
+Furthermore, even when local-level data are available, as in the HLS, estimating the income distribution for each area separately is challenging due to the inherent loss of information from grouping.
+Therefore, a joint statistical model that borrows strength across datasets is desirable to enhance statistical efficiency.